 |Possession of marijuana or concentrated cannabis on the grounds of a K-12 school (defendants under 18)||Infraction; drug counseling and community service|

 California Health and Safety Code 11358 HS (marijuana cultivation), as amended by Proposition 64, allows most people who are 21 and over to cultivate up to six (6) marijuana plants.
-Marijuana must be grown indoors, unless outdoor growth is permitted under local regulations (such as those in effect in unincorporated areas of Los Angeles County).
+Growers must grow the marijuana indoors, unless outdoor growth is permitted under local regulations (such as those in effect in unincorporated areas of Los Angeles County).

 Cultivating more than 6 marijuana plants can be charged as a California felony, however, for the following defendants:

 - People with serious violent felonies on their record;

 - Defendants who have two (2) or more prior convictions for cultivating more than six marijuana plants; and

 - Defendants who violate certain California environmental laws in their marijuana cultivation activities.5

 Proposition 64 legalized the sale of marijuana.
 But this is only for businesses that obtain and operate in accordance with both a state and local license.

 As a result, possession of marijuana with the intent to sell it without a license remains a crime under Health and Safety Code 11359 HS (California’s possession of marijuana for sale law).